Monte Brasil “Phoenician sanctuaries”

 Phoenicians from Carthage?

 Researchers at Portuguese Association of Archeological Research (APIA) Nuno Ribeiro and Anabela Joaquinito consider that these chambers might be burial sites and shrines made by ancient Phoenicians from Carthage, possibly in the 4th century BC.
-These chambers could have served as shrines for goddess Tanit – chief goddess of Carthaginians.
+These chambers could have served as shrines for goddess Tanit – the chief goddess of Carthaginians.
 Some chambers – hypogea – possibly were used as sites for burial.
 Niches served as shrines and holes and channels for water had ritual meaning.

 More obvious explanations?